 Caramelized Toasted Butter Pecans

-Heat 2 tbsp of the skimmed off butter liquid in a non-stick pan.
-When the butter is heated, add the 10 oz pecans and toss until nicely toasted.
+- Heat 2 tbsp of the skimmed off butter liquid in a non-stick pan.
+When the butter is heated, add all of the pecans and toss until nicely toasted.
 This can take between 5 - 15 minutes depending on your stove.

 Brown butter butterscotch pecan ice cream